NIOS vs CBSE : Which is Better and why?

 • One of the most prominent benefits of studying through NIOS is that there is no age limit for admission and enrollment.
 This is therefore a good option for adult learners as well who want to continue their education.

-• There is unmatched flexibility of studying at one’s own pace and the subjects can be chosen as per one’s aptitude and interest.
+• There is unmatched flexibility of studying at one’s own pace, and the subjects can be chosen as per one’s aptitude and interest.

-Advantages of Studying in CBSE Affiliated School:
+Advantages of Studying in a CBSE Affiliated School:

-• There is a well-structured curriculum and the student learns in a traditional classroom environment.
+• There is a well-structured curriculum, and the student learns in a traditional classroom environment.
 CBSE also prepares students for competitive examinations.

 Also, Check: